 12 - 18 months

 During the early months of his second year, your child will start to pay more attention to what is going on around him, and begin to imitate.
-This along with an increasing understanding the function of objects, leads to pretend play: like playing with toy cars or animals.
+This along with an increasing understanding of the function of objects leads to pretend play: like playing with toy cars or animals.
 He may develop an attachment to a favorite toy.
 Increasingly he will learn through trial and error.
 He should enjoy sitting with you, reading a book, and begin to interact with pointing, naming and imitating sounds.
 He may be able to follow simple instructions such as “bring the cup”.
 He will look for a hidden object if he saw you move it.

 18 - 24 months

 Around the 18-month mark, your child’s knowledge of objects, toys, animals and body parts will begin to explode.
 As his awareness improves, so do his pretend play skills.
 Symbolic play may emerge, for example: pretending to feed a doll.
 He may begin to enjoy creative play: scribbling with a crayon or playing with play dough.
 He will understand and follow an increasing number of commands.
-His problem solving skills will be developing fast and he may begin to enjoy simple puzzles or matching games.
-By his second birthday he may be able to find a well-hidden toy, build a 4-block tower and sort shapes and colors.
+His problem-solving skills will be developing fast and he may begin to enjoy simple puzzles or matching games.
+By his second birthday, he may be able to find a well-hidden toy, build a 4-block tower and sort shapes and colors.
 He will join in with rhymes, finish sentences in a book and start to follow two-step instructions.
 His attention span remains very short and he will flit from one toy to the next, leaving a trail of chaos behind!